ericcornelissen/depreman/README.md

   "ignore-it@v4": {
     "*": {
-      "#ignore": "ignore deprecations in ignore-it@v4 and dependencies with '*'" }
+      "#ignore": "ignore direct and transitive deprecation warnings with '*'" }
   },
   "also-not-ignored@v5": {
     "+": {
-      "#ignore": "ignore deprecations *under* also-not-ignored@v5 with '+'" }
+      "#ignore": "ignore transitive deprecation warnings only with '+'" }
   },

   "*": {
     "ignored@v6": {
-      "#ignore": "ignore deprecations in ignored@v6 anywhere in the tree" }
+      "#ignore": "ignore deprecation warnings anywhere in the tree" }
   },